 Scoring Your Credit

-A FICO score is a review of your years of credit history based on an instrument developed by Fair Isaac and Company.
-The score ranges from 300 to 850, with the majority of people traditionally having a score of 600.
-With the change in the economy, however, some borrowers have seen their score lowered because of loss of employment, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
-Some of the pieces in deciding your FICO score include:
+A FICO score is a review of your years of credit history based on a model developed by Fair Isaac and Company.
+The score ranges from 300 to 850, with most people normally having a score of 600.
+With the change in the economy, however, some people have seen their score drop by hundreds of points after unemployment, delinquent credit card accounts, or credit card accounts closed by the lender due to inactivity.
+Some of the pieces in summing up your FICO score are:

 - Credit Inquiries — Do you have too many open accounts?